1Danish-00/CompressorBot/README.md

 ## 𝕍𝕚𝕕𝕖𝕠 ℂ𝕆𝕄ℙℝ𝔼𝕊𝕊𝕆ℝ 𝔹𝕆𝕋

-## ᴍᴜʟᴛɪғᴜɴᴄᴛɪᴏɴ ǫᴜᴀʟɪᴛʏ ᴄᴏᴍᴘʀᴇssᴏʀ

-### A Telegram Video CompressorBot

-- it compress videos with negligible Quality change.
-- u can generate sample Compressed videos nd screenshots too.
-- u can set custom video name nd Thumbnail.
+- A TG Videos Compress Bot
+- At One Time 5 Members Can Compress
+- You Can Keep A Tumbnail and Name
 - u can get logs videos to a channel too.
-- Coz of its Quality encode It takes little time to Compress.
+- Cozof its Quality encode It takes little time to Compress.
 - For now i set it for maximum 5 Processes at a time.
-- Its Running Without Db so Block /ban /Broadcast Feature is currently Not available.
+- Its Running Without Db so Block /ban /Broadcast is currently Not available.

-### Fork Repo Then click on below button of ur fork repo.
+### Fork Repo Then click on your  Below button of your fork repo.
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)